Learning effective dynamics from data-driven stochastic systems: Numerical experiments

 {\textbf{The invariant manifold}}

-The input dataset contains 10 time steps and the approximated manifold are plotted in Fig.~$\ref{2B mld}$.
-To better explain how well Auto-SDE approximate the invariant manifold, Fig.~$\ref{2B st}$ shows the snapshots of sample points at different time steps.
+The input dataset contains 10 time steps and the approximated manifold are plotted in {Fig.~$\ref{2B mld}$}.
+To better explain how well Auto-SDE approximate the invariant manifold, {Fig.~$\ref{2B st}$} shows the snapshots of sample points at different time steps.
 The snapshots at $NT = 0,1,...,10$ are known from the short-term simulation data.
 When $NT \geq 11$, the snapshots of positions are effectively predicted by Auto-SDE.
 We select $NT = 0,5,10,20,30,40$ to show the evolution of trajectories in distribution.
 The network keeps training and predicting recursively until the distribution of positions $x$ and $y$ at some time step is similar to that of the former time step.
 That means the sample paths are on or close to the invariant manifold and the original system can be reduced to the slow system via the invariant manifold.
-Moreover, the explicit expression of the approximated invariant manifold calculated by the snapshot data at $NT = 40$ can be written as $\hat{h}(x) = -0.0324 -0.0134x + 0.2622x^2$.\\
+Specifically, the mean absolute errors between two probability densities of adjacent snapshots are $0.016115$, $0.012667$, $0.007844$ for $NT = 10$ and $20$, $NT = 20$ and $30$, $NT = 30$ and $40$ separately.
+Moreover, the explicit expression of the approximated invariant manifold calculated by the snapshot data at $NT = 40$ can be written as $\hat{Y}(x) = -0.0324 -0.0134x + 0.2622x^2$.\\

 {\textbf{The reduced dynamics}}